Managing Your Business

 With a business line of credit, you only pay interest on what you use.
 The amount remaining in your credit account doesn’t determine the interest rate.

-LOCs provide an excellent benefit for unexpected expenses.
-You set up a direct draw time in which you pay them off and aren’t forced to sink when confronted with them.
+A line of credit provides an excellent benefit for unexpected expenses.
+You set up a direct draw time in which you pay them off and aren’t forced to sink when you have a surprise bill.

 Here are six advantages that a business credit card and line of credit offer that make handling your business expenses more manageable.